matzsoft/adventofcode/tools/adventOfCode/README.md

 I use the close subcommand when I have finished working on a solution, or perhaps want to make a preliminary commit.
 It pulls the changed files from the Swift Package Manager setup and then deletes it.
 For example, the command `adventOfCode close day12` performs the following actions:

 1. If the main.swift file is different than day12.swift in the year directory, then main.swift is copied over day12.swift.
-1. For all other files in the Sources of the package do the following:
-    - If the corresponding file does not exist in the library, copy it to the library.
-    - If the corresponding file in the library is different, copy the package file to the library.
 1. Use `diff` to create day12.patch if there are any required changes to Package.swift.
 1. Delete the day12 directory.

-## The Library

-The source code for the **adventOfCode** tool contains a Library folder.
-This folder contains all the code that is used by multiple problem solutions.
-An `adventOfCode open` command copies all files from this Library folder into the newly created package.
-An `adventOfCode close` command copies any changes to those files back into the Library folder.